Skip to Content

 Napkin smoothed down on the top of the wood pumpkin

-Place a piece of parchment paper on top of the pumpkin, and run the craft iron across the top several times.
+Place a piece of parchment paper on top of the napkin, and run the craft iron across the top several times.
 While you are doing this, the Mod Podge is melting below the napkin, and the napkin is adhering.

 Ironing on top of parchment paper on top of the napkin